karmaniverous/stan/docs-src/the-stan-loop.md

 Notes:
 - The bootloader system prompt ensures the correct `stan.system.md` is loaded from the archive (see Getting Started).
+- Starting a new thread?
+Ask STAN to generate a “handoff” block and paste it at the top of your new chat (see step 4 below).
 - If the system prompt appears to differ from the packaged baseline or docs were updated, CLI preflight prints a concise nudge.

 ## 3) Discuss & Patch
 - Iterate in chat to refine requirements and approach.
 - STAN generates plain unified diffs with adequate context (no base64).
 - Apply patches: